Glenn Spencer (American football)

 Glenn Spencer (born May 1, 1964) is an American college football coach.
-He is currently the linebackers coach at Wake Forest University, a position he has held since 2022.
+He was most recently the linebackers coach at Wake Forest University.
 Spencer previously served as the defensive coordinator and safeties coach at the University of South Florida.
 He played college football at Georgia Tech.

 Early life and playing career

 A native of Douglasville, Georgia, Spencer was a four-year letterman at Georgia Tech from 1982 to 1985, where he played defensive tackle.
 He earned a degree in management from Georgia Tech in 1987.

 Coaching career

 Early coaching career

 Spencer began his coaching career at West Georgia, where he spent seven seasons as the linebackers coach, before being promoted to defensive coordinator in 1997.
 He was promoted to head coach in 1998, and spent 3 seasons as head coach of the Wolves, accumulating a 28–7 record, as well as two Gulf South Conference titles.
 Spencer was inducted into the West Georgia Hall of Fame in 2017.

 Spencer was hired as an assistant coach at his alma mater Georgia Tech, where he spent his first season as the running backs coach before being shifted to the defensive line coach for two seasons.
 He left Georgia Tech to accept a position on former college teammate Ted Roof's inaugural staff at Duke.